tgutmann87/mc-utility/README.md

 ### Update
 **Command:** `python3 mc_utility.py update` \
+The update function requires no additional parameters and begins the process by shutting down the server.
+Once shutdown the utility will pull the HTML for the [Minecraft Server Download](https://www.minecraft.net/en-us/download/server) page scraping the most current link to download the Minecraft server.
+After the server is downloaded the server is restarted.

 ### Remove
 **Command:** `python3 mc_utility.py remove` \
+The remove function requires no additional parameters and simply removes the following files and directories:
+* The all files/directories located in the server install pathway specified in `mc_utility.info`
+* `/etc/systemd/system/minecraft.service`
+* `/etc/mc_utility.info`
+* `/etc/mcserver_backup.info`

 ### DLBackup
 **Command:** `python3 mc_utility.py dlbackup <pathway> <IP/DNS>` \